ttbarnes/dry-cypress-examples/README.md

 This is quite a lot of methods and lines of code for a simple, strict equality text assertion.

-Also, it should be safe to assume that every page will have a heading - otherwise, there are more than likely to be design/accessibility issues.

 Instead, a command could be created and this could simply become:

 ```js
 cy.assertText(mainHeading(), 'The landing page');
 ```

-By creating an `assertText` command, we can ensure that:

-- Every assertion asserts the text with strict equality, instead of "should contain".
-- Individual E2E tests have only 1 line per assertion instead of 3 lines.
-- Tests are DRY.
-- If Cypress's `invoke('text')` or `text.trim()` methods change, we only need to update it in one place.

 The assertion could even become the following - avoiding the need to import the `mainHeading` selector in individual tests.